-Arabba (1,600m) is situated in the Veneto region of Italy in the south-east section of the Sella Ronda and the huge network of connected slopes across the Dolomites link the resorts of Arabba, Val Gardena, Alta Badia and Val di Fassa.
-Set between the Gruppo del Sella Massif and the Marmolada glacier, Arabba offers the most spectacular scenery as well as some of the highest slopes in the region.
+Arabba ski resort is situated in the Veneto region of Italy in the south-east section of the Sellaronda.
+The huge network of connected slopes across the Dolomites link the resorts of Arabba, Val Gardena, Alta Badia and Val di Fassa.
+Set between the Gruppo del Sella Massif and the Marmolada glacier, Arabba offers the most spectacular scenery and excellent skiing as well as some of the highest slopes in the region.

-Although small, Arabba offers an intimate and charming mountain-village feel as well as easy access to the ski lifts from most accommodation.
+Although small, Arabba ski resort offers an intimate and charming mountain-village feel as well as easy access to the ski lifts from most accommodation.
 Overall, visitors to Arabba can expect a more laid-back Italian atmosphere and an environment where you'll be totally absorbed by the serenity and beauty of the Dolomites.
-For those looking for a quiet place to relax after a day enjoying the vast Dolomiti Superski area, Arabba is the resort for you.
+For those looking for a quiet place to relax after a day skiing the vast Dolomites ski area, Arabba is the ski resort for you.

 Resort Altitude: 1,602m